First up in our quest to visit all of the SC State Parks, is Colonial Dorchester State Historic Site located in Summerville, South Carolina.

 This isn’t our first time visiting this SC State Park, but I will say it was the first time I’ve walked the historic grounds with a sense of calm peace.

-In the several times we’ve visited this place, it always felt haunted; onimous to me.
-This last time though, was different.
+In the several times, we’ve visited this place, it always felt haunted; ominous to me.
+This last time though was different.
 I’ll get back to that a little later.
-First let’s discuss how the colonial town of Dorchester, nestled on the Ashley River in the South Carolina lowcountry, came to be the chosen home of a colony of Puritans from Massachusetts.
+First let’s discuss how the colonial town of Dorchester, nestled on the Ashley River in the South Carolina Lowcountry, came to be the chosen home of a colony of Puritans from Massachusetts.

 Why Did the Puritans Leave England